contemplating intent, consent, kill lists and ceasefire: deer hunting season, regular firearm, November 15 – 30, 2024 Michigan, U.S.

 some of us have forgotten that they too breathe

-and fear, and wail,
+and feel fear,

-run!!! come, here!!!
+run!!! come, run here!!!

 i put all my faith into telepathy today